mattmorten/clojure-tutorial/README.md

   [movement-size state]
   (let [current-position (:position state)
         target-position (+ current-position movement-size)
-        target-position (cond
+        ;; The cond macro takes "pairs" of expressions.
+The first in the pair is evaluated for truthiness.
+        ;; If truthy, the second in the pair is run and returned.
+Else move to the next clause target-position (cond
                           ;; Valid - use the target position (valid-drop-position? (:piece state) target-position) target-position